Metrics SDK

 The “offer” method does not need to store all measurements it is given and MAY further sample beyond the ExemplarFilter.

 The “offer” method MAY accept a filtered subset of Attributes which diverge from the timeseries the reservoir is associated with.
-This MUST be clearly documented in the API interface and the reservoir MUST be given the Attributes associated with its timeseries point either at construction so that additional sampling performed by the reservoir has access to all attributes from a measurement in the “offer” method.
+This MUST be clearly documented in the API and the reservoir MUST be given the Attributes associated with its timeseries point either at construction so that additional sampling performed by the reservoir has access to all attributes from a measurement in the “offer” method.
 SDK authors are encouraged to benchmark whether this option works best for their implementation.

 The “collect” method MUST return accumulated Exemplars.
 Exemplars are expected to abide by the AggregationTemporality of any metric point they are recorded with.
 In other words, Exemplars reported against a metric data point SHOULD have occurred within the start/stop timestamps of that point.
 SDKs are free to decide whether “collect” should also reset internal storage for delta temporal aggregation collection, or use a more optimal implementation.